wealthkernel/api-documentation-guides/docs/webhooks/FAQs.md

 ## How many times will you deliver a webhook?

-In order to guarantee that each webhook request is delivered at least once while remaining performant, it is possible that a webhook request may be delivered more than once.
+We guarantee at least once delivery within our retry policy, so it is possible that a webhook request may be delivered more than once.

 ## How can I handle a webhook delivered more than once?